LiberTEM/LiberTEM/docs/source/api.rst

     # you can also use the `detect` function as above:
     spec2 = PipelinedExecutor.make_spec(**detect())

-Please see :ref:`pipelined executor` for a reference of the pipelined executor.
+Please see :ref:`pipelined executor` for a reference of the pipelined executor, and `the LiberTEM-live documentation <https://libertem.github.io/LiberTEM-live/>`_ for details on live processing.